ideapark/career/Documentation/Theory_Of_Computation/Regular_Languages.md

 FINITE AUTOMATA
 ---------------

-A finite automaton is a 5-tuple (Q,Σ,δ,q0,F), where
+A finite automaton is a 5-tuple (Q,Σ,δ,q₀,F), where

   1. Q is a finite set of states,
   2. Σ is a finite alphabet,
   3. δ: Q × Σ → Q is the transition function,
-  4. q0 ∈ Q is the start state, and
+  4. q₀ ∈ Q is the start state, and
   5. F ⊆ Q is the set of accept states.

-Let M = (Q,Σ,δ,q0,F) be a finite automaton and let w = w1w2···wn be a string where each wi is a member of the alphabet Σ. Then M accepts w if a sequence of states r0,r1,...,rn in Q exists with three
+Let M = (Q,Σ,δ,q₀,F) be a finite automaton and let w = w₁w₂···wₑ be a string where each wᵢ is a member of the alphabet Σ. Then M accepts w if a sequence of states r₀,r₁,...,rₑ in Q exists with three
 conditions:

-  1. r0 = q0,
+  1. r₀ = q₀,
-  2. δ(ri,wi+1) = ri+1, for i=0, ..., n−1, and
+  2. δ(rᵢ,wᵢ₊₁) = rᵢ₊₁, for i=0, ..., e−1, and
-  3. rn ∈ F.
+  3. rₑ ∈ F.

 A language is called a regular language if some finite automaton recognizes it.